Hritik95/QR-Code-Generator/README.md

 # QR Code Generator

 QR code generator using html, css and javascript.
 Here I have used QR Code Api to get QR code. link to api website - https://goqr.me/api
+To see project Click here - https://hritik95.github.io/QR-Code-Generator/

 ## Language Used